 In addition to this we have an excellent range of accessories that make storing horse tack in shipping containers an excellent idea.
-If you have no power nearby and don’t’ want to go to the expense of fitted electrics, we offer some very neat battery powered shipping container lights and we have some unbeatable prices on heavy duty racking and shelving to help with the storage of all your equipment.
+If you have no power nearby and don’t’ want to go to the expense of fitted electrics, we offer some very neat motion sensor LED lights and we have some unbeatable prices on heavy duty racking and shelving to help with the storage of all your equipment.

 For very remote sites we also have our battery or mains powered shipping container alarm systems.
 As well as a loud siren these can notify up to 5 mobile phone the moment that the alarm sounds (mobile reception required where your shipping container is sited).

 How do you deliver the shipping container?

 We have a range of trucks and haulers helping us offer a nationwide crane equipped delivery service.
 We commonly use Hiab crane equipped vehicles to help us deliver the shipping containers and lift off.
 These trucks all have a single crane arm, usually behind the cab of the truck to help lift the container off.

 Any containers 20ft or smaller will typically be delivered on a large rigid vehicle, a similar size to the large builder’s merchants vehicles you may see around. with an approx 27-30ft long lorry bed.
 All our containers 30ft and up are commonly delivered on a very large articulated truck (We will often also deliver 30ft’s on the larger rigid trucks as well)